KaikeWesleyReis/bnlearn-multivar-prediction-metrics/README.md

 ## References
 - For Confusion Matrix Metrics (One VS All) [here](https://en.wikipedia.org/wiki/Confusion_matrix)
 - For the Scoring Rules [here](https://www.norsys.com/tutorials/netica/secD/tut_D2.htm) and [here for brier score](https://en.wikipedia.org/wiki/Scoring_rule)

+## Acknowledgment
+For the *bnlearn* package creator, **Marco Scutari**, that helped in the creation of the multi-variable prediction algorithm.